selkasse/ynabbit/README.md

 YNABBIT is a personal project that aims to simplify my workflow when using YNAB.

-## The Problem: Elongated Feedback Loops
+## The Problem: Long Feedback Loops

 Sometimes by the time a transaction shows up in YNAB, I forget exactly what it was for.